mlsteele/blog.milessteele.com/posts/2014-03-17-kerberos-ssh.md

     $ sudo apt-get install krb5-user krb5-config

-when prompted for a default realm enter (in all-caps) `ATHENA.MIT.EDU`
+when prompted for a default realm enter (in ALL-CAPS) `ATHENA.MIT.EDU`

 If you miss the prompt, that's ok, just run: